13 books to read when you reach retirement

 3. And the Mountains Echoed by Khaled Hosseini

-A multigenerational-family story revolving around brothers and sisters, it is an emotional, provocative, and unforgettable novel about how we love, how we take care of one another, and how the choices we make resonate through generations.
+A multigenerational-family story revolving around brothers and sisters, it is an emotional, provocative, and unforgettable novel about how people love, take care of one another, and how the choices made resonate through generations.